felixschndr/quaestor/README.md

 The tool is strictly read-only: it only ever *reads* your data and can **never** make changes to your accounts or move money.

-This app is primarily intended for German users.
-You can find the reason for this in the [supported banks](#supported-banks) section.

 ## Screenshots

 <details>